microsoft/startups/README.md

 ### License

 This content is shared under MIT license.

 ### Contributing

 We welcome your contributions on this page!
 There is several ways to contribute:

  - **You need some info about a product or a use case?** [Create an issue](https://github.com/microsoft/startups/issues/new)
  - **You have a content to submit?** Please create a pull request and we'll review it.
- - **You have an experience to share?** You can start by [creating an issue](https://github.com/microsoft/startups/issues/new) and we can see how best transcribe your experience and learnings here.
+ - **You have an experience to share?** You can start by [creating an issue](https://github.com/microsoft/startups/issues/new) and we can see how best transcribe your experience and knowledge here.

 ### Contributors ✨